Updated June 2023

 You must prove that you are an eligible retired individual who has worked in the past with the following:

 - end of service letter issued by your last employer with details such as the number of years of service, and it must validate that you are a retiree or;

 - a letter from your social services or an equivalent entity detailing that you are a retiree.

 Proof of savings letter

 For applicants who apply via the savings route (AED 1 million), it is required that the AED 1 million be secured as a 3-year fixed deposit in a UAE-based bank.
-Applicants must obtain a stamped letter to that regard from the bank, addressed to GDRFA in Arabic (both Arabic and English on the same letter is acceptable).
+Applicants must obtain a stamped letter in that regard from the bank, addressed to GDRFA in Arabic (both Arabic and English on the same letter are acceptable).

 For applicants that apply via the property route, please note that the property must: